nautobot/nautobot/nautobot/docs/user-guide/feature-guides/relationships.md

 Business requirements are one concept to take into account when making `labels`, but making the relationship data more meaningful is an option worth exploring.

 In the snippet below the source label was updated to `Configured VLANs`.
-The result on the device detail view is evident and provides additional context that is otherwise missing. `VLANs: 3 Vlans` doesn't give the same context as `Configured VLANs: 3 Vlans`.
+The result on the device detail view is evident and provides additional context that is otherwise missing. `VLANs: 3 VLANs` doesn't give the same context as `Configured VLANs: 3 VLANs`.

 ![updated-source-label-expanded](./images/relationships/10-relationships.png)